GDPR Under Blockchain: How Does Blockchain Fit Alongside The GDPR?

 • legal enterprises, and government departments.

-Better security with Blockchain
+Better Security With Blockchain

 Bitcoin is evidence of the security and unassailability of Blockchain.
 The history of all Bitcoin transactions is in the accounting ledger, stored across a multitude of network computers known as “nodes”.
 Consequently, the purpose of the nodes is to check the validity of every Bitcoin transaction submitted to the accounting ledger.

 Although, the GDPR’s definition of personal data is “any information relating to an identified or identifiable natural person.”
-As a result, the strict rules of the GDPR will apply to organizations that store, manage or process personal data, including data stored in a Blockchain environment.
+As a result, the strict rules of the GDPR will apply to organisations that store, manage or process personal data, including data stored in a Blockchain environment.

 Blockchain technology allows ultimate in secure storing of data and should, therefore, keep the regulators happy, but there are some essential requirements of GDPR and Blockchains that they cannot meet.

-“Wikipedia defines decentralization as “a distributed and public digital ledger used to record transactions across many computers so that the record will not alter retroactively without the alteration of all subsequent blocks and the consensus of the network”.
+“Wikipedia defines decentralisation as “a distributed and public digital ledger used to record transactions across many computers so that the record will not alter retroactively without the alteration of all subsequent blocks and the consensus of the network”.

 Essentially, Blockchain is public, and no one owns the ledger.
 The ledger is accessible by anyone who has permission.

-What about the Right to Forget?
+What About The Right To Forget?

+Further, another conflict between GDPR under Blockchain is that of individual right to forget.
 The primary infrastructure of Blockchain technology is its immutability headlined by the acronym CRAB (create, retrieve, append, burn) There is no delete function!

 Therefore, the future has to be one of combining regulation and technology (Blockchain and future revolutionary technologies).
 To strengthen and improve data collection and processing for the benefit of privacy and cybercrime.